 - Super easy to make!
 10 minutes of prep (and most of that is opening cans).

-- Curry adds a warm aromatic note to the fruit and enhances its natural sweetness.
+- Curry adds a warm, aromatic note to the fruit and enhances its natural sweetness.

-🥘 Ingredient Notes
+Ingredient Notes

-- Various Canned Fruits (these are ordinary, easily sourced canned fruits available at any grocery store.)
+- Various Canned Fruits — These are ordinary, easily sourced canned fruits available at any grocery store.

-- Maraschino Cherries (optional but highly recommended)
+- Maraschino Cherries — Optional but highly recommended.

-- Curry Powder (I recommend only McCormick brand curry powder for this recipe.
-This was the most widely available brand in rural America during the time period when this recipe originated (following World War II) so it’s important for the authentic flavor of the original dish.)
+- Curry Powder — I recommend only McCormick brand curry powder for this recipe.
+This was the most widely available brand in rural America during the time period when this recipe originated (following World War II), so it’s important for the authentic flavor of the original dish.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Baked Fruit
+How to Make Baked Fruit

 Before You Begin

-Before you start the recipe, be sure to drain all the fruit very well.
+- Before you start the recipe, be sure to drain all the fruit very well.
 I usually place mine in a colander in the sink and let it sit for 20 minutes or so.
-When you’re ready to cook, preheat the oven to 350 degrees.

 Layer the Fruit and Make the Sauce

-Layer the drained fruits in a 9×13 inch baking dish.
+- Layer the drained fruits in a 9×13 inch baking dish.

-In a small saucepan over medium heat, combine the brown sugar, curry powder, and butter.
+- In a small saucepan over medium heat, combine the brown sugar, curry powder, and butter.
 Heat until the butter and sugar are completely melted.

 Combine Fruit with Curry Mixture

-Pour the butter, sugar, and curry mixture over the fruit.
+- Pour the butter, sugar, and curry mixture over the fruit.
 Mix lightly taking care not to break the fruit.

 Bake the Fruit

-💡 Tips
+Recipe Tips

-- Make sure the fruit is very well drained otherwise the finished recipe will be watery.
+- Make sure the fruit is very well drained; otherwise, the finished recipe will be watery.

 - Canned apricots are sometimes more difficult to source than the other fruits.
 If you can’t find them, you can increase the other fruits to compensate.